Pustelto/personal_web/src/blog/how-to-do-better-code-review/index.md

 Code reviews are often a pain in the ass.
 They are a form of a asynchronous dialog.
 Which makes them really difficult to nail.
 Lost information, misunderstanding, unclear intent.
 All these things can slow down the review and lead to a ping-pong of messages.
 In this article I will share some tips that help me to do a code reviews, or prepare the merge requests for the review.

 > **TLDR:** Be specific.
-Always say What, Why and How.
+Always say What, Why, and How.
 Try to help, not show your ego.

 ## Purpose of the code reviews